Using the CUBIC Cluster

 11. Additional information about CUBIC

-Setting up your account
+Getting + setting up your CUBIC account

-To get login credentials for CUBIC, you must have already a Penn Medicine account (i.e. an @pennmedicine.upenn.edu email).
-Once you do, ask the lab’s PMACS/CUBIC manager to create a ticket asking for a new CUBIC account.
-You will receive an email with your login credentials and other instructions.
+Once the account is made, you will receive an email with your login credentials and other instructions.
 Once you are granted login credentials for CUBIC, you will be able to connect from inside the Penn Medicine network using SSH.
 To access the network remotely, follow instructions to install the client.
 If you can successfully authenticate but are blocked from access, you may need to contact someone to put you on an exceptions list.

 Once inside the Penn network, the login to CUBIC looks like this:

-$ ssh -Y username@cubic-sattertt
+ssh username@cubic-sattertt

 Project Directory Access Request